 Can the photographer get closer?
 Could they go further away?

 Does the size of the object relative to other objects in the scene match with our expectations of reality, or have things become amplified?
 Are flat objects still flat?

 If this object is one of a series of similar objects, like columns on a building, how much different in size is this object than the others?

 Does the object have a natural, unnatural, or implied frame around it.

 A natural frame like a window, looking through railing poles, or curved tree branches; where an object would be surrounded in a sight that may be expected “naturally”.

 An unnatural frame where something has been constructed, placed, or held up to the camera.

 An implied frame where there is no literal frame, just a use of shadows and other compositional elements to ‘surround’ the subject.

-Is all of the subject visible.
+Is all of the subject visible?
 Is any part not visible implied in existence, like the top of a head.
 For the parts not visible, is it uncertain what is out of frame? like just how far down an iceburg goes, or how large a crowd is in an image of a close-up of a few people marching.

 If somebody is reacting from something, is that something visible?